RadoslawKieronski/DevOpsJenkins/Ansible/web/conf/README.md

-Repo file is copied from the host to the image 'COPY ./conf/nginx.repo /etc/yum.repos.d/nginx.repo' in Dockerfile.
+Repo file is copied from the host to the image _'COPY ./conf/nginx.repo /etc/yum.repos.d/nginx.repo'_ in the Dockerfile.

-'nginx.conf' is a sample php config file
+'nginx.conf' is a sample php config file.